vectordotdev/vector/website/docs/setup/deployment/roles/service.md

 The hardware needed is highly dependent on your configuration and data volume.
 Typically, Vector is CPU bound and not memory bound, especially if all buffers are [configured to use the disk][docs.roles.service#on-disk-buffering].
-Our [benchmarks][docs.performance] should give you a general idea of resource usage in relation to specific pipelines and data volume.
+Our [benchmarks][pages.index#performance] should give you a general idea of resource usage in relation to specific pipelines and data volume.

 #### CPU